|

 The Victorian Bridal Museum and La Boutique Consignment & Bridal has moved to a new location!

-We have relocated to historic San Jacinto's Farmers' Corner.
+We have relocated to the historic Old Hemet Opera House.
 The address is

 to book a reservation for a tour, please contact Eve